bb9rj/petsgo/README.md

 ## 🚀 Future Features
 - Automatically position the camera.
 - Automatically resize the window upon start.
+- Base the click area on window size.

 ## 💡 Acknowledgments
 This script is based on found code and was further improved with assistance from ChatGPT.